Review and road test of the BMW i3 Range Extender

-The Range Extender version is the one that one motoring journalist dubbed 'the coward's choice'.
+The Range Extender version of this BMW is the one that one motoring journalist dubbed 'the coward's choice'.
 Well, paint me yellow if you like, but as someone who routinely pulls his mobile out to find the battery pancaked, I'm not sure I'd be altogether different charging a car.
 It's certainly true that if you really get your act together and use the i3 as efficiently as possible, ownership of this version will see you paying for and lugging around a hunk of metalwork in the back that'll rarely, if ever, be used.
 But if I was buying this car, I personally wouldn't care about that.
 Peace of mind is hard to put a price on.
 BMW reckons that most customers will agree with me, over 80% likely to continue to choose the Range Extender option with this i3, which means we're either a nation of cowards or something different.
 Pragmatists, I'd say.

 Cost of Ownership